Flatken/vestec-sampling/README.md

 - Exporting a ParaView Catalyst pipeline
 	- See TKK tutorials on Catalyst
 - Requirements
-	- At the moment only VTK\_STRUCTURED\_GRID data in legacy format is supported
+	- At the moment only VTK\_STRUCTURED\_POINTS data in legacy format is supported
 	- The data naming for an unsteady dataset needs to be in the following format.
 Each file needs to be placed in the same directory.
 		- snapshot_??.vtk
 			- Where ?? is the timestep with leading zeros